Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 Let me explain.

-Eleminating the last comma, with the **unless forloop.last** statement will not work here, in case the last iteration is not valid to the condition.
+Eliminating the last comma, with the **unless forloop.last** statement will not work here, in case the last iteration is not valid to the condition.
 In other words, the last iteration that is valid to the condition might not be the last of the forloop as a whole.
 Resulting in the last comma.

 The solution is to use the push method to a fresh empty array, in order to create a new array with the desired content.
 This way we don't need the conditional statement anymore, because all iterations will be valid.